Table of Contents

 - Depolarization through sodium influx

 The electromechanical coupling describes the transformation of an incoming electrical signal (in the form of the action potential) into a mechanical contraction of the cardiac muscle.
 It is similar to the electromechanical coupling in the skeletal muscle, but they differ fundamentally on one key point:

 In the cells of the cardiac muscle, calcium efflux from the sarcoplasmic reticulum is responsible for the intracellular increase in calcium, which is necessary for the contraction of the cardiac muscle.
 In comparison, in the skeletal muscle, a mechanically coupled receptor in the cell membrane (DHPR: dihydropyridine receptor) causes the increase of the calcium levels in the interior of the cells during depolarization.

 Hyperkalemia and Hypokalemia

 Knowing about the influence of the electrolyte concentration in the blood on the heart rhythm is essential not only for an examination but also for clinical practice.
 The concentration of potassium in and around the cardiac muscle affects the conductivity of the potassium channels and hence the excitation in the cardiac muscle.

 An elevated potassium level (hyperkalemia, above 5.0 mmol/L) can lead to the reduced excitability of the working myocardium, cardiac arrhythmia and, in the worst case scenario, cardiac arrest.
 Potassium deficiency (hypokalemia, below 3.6 mmol/L) also leads to cardiac arrhythmia but in a ‘more active’ way: symptoms include ventricular extrasystoles and ventricular fibrillation.

 Using electrodes, ECG can record electric fields on the skin surface of the body.
 They are created by the transfer of charges during the spread of electrical excitation in the heart and are represented in the ECG by the differences in potential.
 The ECG waves only provide information about the spread of excitation and involution in the myocardium (but not about its mechanical activity).

 The mathematical vector that describes the strength and direction of the electric field points from the excited to the unexcited cells.

 According to Einthoven, the limb leads are bipolar.

 According to Goldberger, the limb leads are unipolar.
-With the help of an operational amplifier circuit, two electrodes are connected to an indifferent electrode at high resistance level.
+With the help of an operational amplifier circuit, two electrodes are connected to an indifferent electrode at a high resistance level.